ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 the Client SHOULD retry the request with a well-formed task ID included.

-An Aggregator responds to well-formed requests with HTTP status code 200 OK and an `HpkeConfigList` value.
+An Aggregator responds to well-formed requests with HTTP status code 200 OK and an `HpkeConfigList` value, with media type "application/dap-hpke-config-list".
 The `HpkeConfigList` structure contains one or more `HpkeConfig` structures in decreasing order of preference.
 This allows an Aggregator to support multiple HPKE configurations simultaneously.

 [TODO: Allow aggregators to return HTTP status code 403 Forbidden in deployments that use authentication to avoid leaking information about which tasks exist.]